oma0256/hackerbay-backend/README.md

 #### Running the application

 To start the application run `npm start` in your terminal.
 You can access the swagger documentation of the application using route `http://localhost:8000`.

+### Docker Setup

+- Make sure you have docker installed on your computer.
+- Navigate to the project's root directory in the terminal then run `docker -t <your_docker_id>:hackerbay-backend build .`
+- Start the application by running the command `docker run -p 8000:8000 <your_docker_id>:hackerbay-backend`

 ## Features